This Cinnamon Sorbet is very popular in Chile, old-fashioned nowadays, but perfect for hot summer afternoons.

 - 3 egg whites at room temperature

 - Place over medium heat and stir until sugar is completely dissolved.
-When it starts to boil turn off the heat and let cool completely.
+When it starts to boil, turn off the heat and let it cool completely.
 Remove the cinnamon sticks.

 - Refrigerate overnight.

-- Or put in a large baking pan and freeze for 45 minutes to 1 hour, scrape with a fork, refrozen and scrape again every 30 minutes or so, completing 3 scrapings.
+- Or put in a large baking pan and freeze for 45 minutes to 1 hour, scrape with a fork, refrozen, and scrape every 30 minutes again or so, completing three scrapings.